WGillian/learn-programming/resources/git-conflicts.md

 branch-2: A, B, C, D, E, F
 ```

-If you PR branch-2 -> branch-1, git will release that A, B, C, D, E are in common to both and just show the diff of F.
+If you PR `branch-2` -> `branch-1`, git will realise that A, B, C, D, E are in common to both and just show you F in the PR.

 The important thing is that the two branches share a common history.